HrushikeshBudhale/HrushikeshBudhale/README.md

 I have experience developing autonomy for multiple ground robots, drones, and autonomous vehicles (AVs).
 In addition, I have worked on numerous simulation and reinforcement learning projects.

+Strong believer of a thought that revolution in robotics/phycical intelligence is going to be >10x larger than current LLM based agentic one that's already disrupting industries.
+And it's not even a decade away.

-I believe advancement in simulations and RL is the key to making robots truly dexterous!
+<i>Advancements in simulation and RL is the key to making robots truly dexterous!</i>
 </p>

 <p>